 Skip to contents

-• MOI estimates based on maximum per-marker allele counts are at most two for groups of three or more not-half siblings because groups of not-half siblings can draw from at most two parental alleles per marker.
+• MOI estimates based on maximum per-marker allele counts cannot exceed two for groups of three or more non-half siblings, because groups of non-half siblings can draw from at most two parental alleles per marker.

-• MOI estimates based on heteroallelic marker counts count at most two for groups of three or more not-half siblings because data from a group of not-half siblings can be at most as diverse across markers as the two parental genotypes from which they draw.
+• MOI estimates based on heteroallelic marker counts likely don’t exceed two because the heteroallelic marker counts of groups of three or more non-half siblings cannot exceed that of the two parental genotypes from which they derive.

 Example of a group of four intra-episode siblings collapsing to two

-Before showing how groups of intra-episode siblings collapse to pairs of intra-episode siblings, we write a function to simulate data of a given allelic richness (marker cardinality) on an enrolment episode comprising a stranger plus a group of four siblings, two from one oocyst, two from another, all drawing from the same two unrelated parental genotypes, and a recurrence with one sibling.
+Before demonstrating how intra-episode sibling groups collapse to pairs, we write a function to simulate data on 200 markers all with the same user-specified allelic richness (marker cardinality) for an enrolment episode comprising a stranger plus a group of four siblings, two from one oocyst, two from another, all drawing from the same two unrelated parental genotypes, and a recurrence with one sibling.
 Technically, the enrolment episode contains five genetically distinct genotypes and thus has a MOI of five.

 simulate_data <- function(marker_cardinality){